 Marriage, Baptism, Funerals, Sacrament of the Sick

-If you are arranging a funeral, please contact Canon Nunan as soon as possible.
+If you need to arrange a funeral, please contact Canon Nunan as soon as possible.
 He can provide support and advice about the service and the practicalities as well as pastoral support to you and your family.

-The Sacrament of the Anointing of the Sick is not just for those who are dying and require ‘the last rites’.
-It is for those who are facing serious or life-limiting illness (including mental health issues) or a serious operation.
-It should not be received ‘frequently’ or for minor illnesses and baptised babies and infants are not considered to require it – not having done anything that needs forgiveness.
+The Sacrament of the Anointing of the Sick is for those who are dying and require ‘the last rites’ and also for those who are facing serious or life-limiting illness (including mental health issues) or a serious operation.
+It should not be received ‘frequently’ or for minor illnesses.
+Baptised babies and infants are not considered to require it – not having done anything that needs forgiveness.

 Your first point of contact for any of these Sacraments is Canon Nunan at the Parish Office on firstname.lastname@example.org or phone 01937 582283.
 Canon Nunan can also let you know more about ‘Stole’ fees for Masses, Funerals, Baptisms and Weddings.

 St Joseph's Catholic Church, Wetherby